alfateam/orange-orm/README.md

 Based on promises.
 [Documentation and examples](docs/docs.md)
 ## Release notes
+__1.0.1__
+Bugfix: Incorrect insert/updates on timestamp without timezone.
+The time was converted utc instead of stripping the timezone.
 __1.0.0__
 Transaction domain forwards properties from old domain.
 Semantic versioning from now on.